Member Organizations

 Overview of Statutory Framework for Accounting and Auditing

-The Accounting Standards Board of Canada (AcSB), an independent body, sets accounting standards for all private sector entities, which includes separate accounting standards for publicly accountable enterprises (PAE), private enterprises, not-for-profit organizations, and pension plans.
-AcSB has adopted IFRS, as issued by the IASB, to be applied for PAEs, which are defined as entities, other than not-for-profit organizations, that have issued, or are in the process of issuing, debt or equity instruments that are, or will be, outstanding and traded in a public market or hold assets in a fiduciary capacity for a broad group of outsiders as one of their primary businesses.
-The IFRS are in Part I of the CPA Canada Handbook.
+- Publicly accountable enterprises (PAE) apply the IFRS Standards in Part I of the Handbook.
+The AcSB endorses IFRS Standards, as issued by the IASB, following its due process.
+PAEs, which are defined as entities other than not-for-profit organizations, that have issued, or are in the process of issuing, debt or equity instruments that are, or will be, outstanding and traded in a public market or hold assets in a fiduciary capacity for a broad group of outsiders as one of their primary businesses);

-The Public Sector Accounting Board (PSAB) establishes accounting and reporting standards for the public sector.
-The CPA Canada Public Sector Accounting Handbook contains accounting standards that apply to all public sector entities (governments, government components, government organizations, certain government partnerships and government not-for-profit organizations) that issue general purpose financial statements unless specifically directed or permitted to use alternative standards by PSAB.
+The Public Sector Accounting Board (PSAB), an independent body, sets accounting standards for the public sector in accordance with its due process.
+The Public sector refers to governments, government components, government organizations and partnerships.
+Each of these entities is a "public sector entity."
+The CPA Canada Public Sector Accounting Handbook (Handbook) includes the public sector accounting standards (PSAS).
+These standards apply to all public sector entities that issue general-purpose financial statements unless specifically directed or permitted to use alternative standards by PSAB, or limited in applicability as outlined in the individual Sections.

 -